Brandon Allen (baseball): Arizona Diamondbacks

-After spending most of the 2010 season at Triple-A Reno, Allen was called up on September 1, 2010.
+After spending most of the 2010 season with the Triple-A Reno Aces, Allen was called up on September 1, 2010.
 In his first game against the San Diego Padres, he hit his first career grand slam.
 He finished the season with a .267 batting average in 22 games.

 Oakland Athletics

 On July 31, 2011, Allen was traded to the Oakland Athletics with Jordan Norberto for Brad Ziegler.
-He was optioned to Triple-A Sacramento.

-On August 23, 2011, Allen became only the second player in history to hit a home run into the upper deck at the New Yankee Stadium (Russell Branyan being the first).
-Later in the game he hit a shorter home run into the second deck to help the Athletics defeat the Yankees 6–5.
+He was subsequently optioned to the Triple-A Sacramento River Cats.
+On August 23, Allen became only the second player in history to hit a home run into the upper deck at the new Yankee Stadium (Russell Branyan being the first).
+Later in the game he hit a shorter home run into the second deck to help the Athletics defeat the New York Yankees, 6–5.
+Allen made 41 total appearances for Oakland during the year, slashing .205/.259/.356 with three home runs, 11 RBI, and two stolen bases.

-On April 9, 2012, Allen was designated for assignment.
+On April 9, 2012, Allen was designated for assignment by the Athletics; he had gone 0-for-7 in three games for Oakland prior to that point.

 Tampa Bay Rays

-On April 19, 2012, Allen was claimed off waivers from the Oakland Athletics by the Tampa Bay Rays.

-Allen had his first career hit as a member of the Tampa Bay Rays, a two-run walk-off home run against the Los Angeles Angels of Anaheim which resulted in the Rays sweeping the series.
-He was again designated for assignment and was subsequently released.
+On April 19, 2012, Allen was claimed off waivers by the Tampa Bay Rays.
+Allen later had his first career hit as a member of the Rays, a two-run walk-off home run against the Los Angeles Angels of Anaheim which resulted in the Rays sweeping the series.
+In seven games for Tampa Bay, he went 2-for-13 (.154) with one home run and three RBI.
+On June 6, Allen was designated for assignment by the Rays upon being activated from the disabled list.
+He cleared waivers and was sent outright to the Triple-A Durham Bulls on June 8.
+In 29 games for Durham, Allen batted .262/.295/.451 with four home runs and 14 RBI.

-Texas Rangers

-In 2013, Allen signed a minor league deal with an invitation to spring training by the Rangers.
-By the end of spring training, Allen was released by the Rangers.
+Fukuoka SoftBank Hawks

+On July 27, 2012, Allen's contractual rights were sold to the Fukuoka SoftBank Hawks of Nippon Professional Baseball.
+He would go on to play in 12 contests for Fukuoka, batting .171/.194/.200 with one RBI.

 San Diego Padres

+On December 6, 2012, Allen signed a minor league contract with the Texas Rangers that included an invitation to spring training.
+He was released by Texas prior to the start of the regular season on April 1, 2013.

-On April 9, 2013, Allen signed a minor league deal with the Padres.
-He played 2013 with Triple-A Tucson, where he was used mostly at first base, but also played in 40 games in left field.
-In 119 games with the Padres, he hit .267 with 17 HR, 76 RBI and 24 doubles.
+On April 9, 2013, Allen signed a minor league contract with the San Diego Padres organization.
+He spent the year with the Triple-A Tucson Padres, where he was used mostly at first base, but also played in 40 games in left field.
+In 119 games with Tucson, Allen hit .267 with 17 home runs, 76 RBI, and 24 doubles.